The 2016 citizen survey reveals the high quality of life in Maple Grove.

-The City of Maple Grove contracted with National Research Center, Inc. (NRC) to conduct a community wide citizen survey.
-The Maple Grove Citizen Survey serves as a consumer report card for Maple Grove by providing residents the opportunity to rate the quality of life in the city, as well as the community’s amenities, service delivery and their satisfaction with local government.
+The City of Maple Grove contracted with National Research Center, Inc. (NRC) to conduct a community-wide citizen survey.
+The Maple Grove citizen survey serves as a consumer report card for Maple Grove by providing residents the opportunity to rate the quality of life in the city, as well as the community's amenities, service delivery, and their satisfaction with the local government.
 Residents also provide feedback on what is working well and what is not, and communicate their priorities for community planning and resource allocation.

-This is the 4th iteration of the Maple Grove Citizen Survey since the baseline study conducted in 2001, 2008, and 2013.
-The timeline for this fourth survey was moved up September 2016 to allow the data to be utilized for the Comprehensive Plan Update and Economic Development initiatives.
+This is the fourth iteration of the Maple Grove citizen survey since the baseline study conducted in 2001, 2008, and 2013.

 - Maple Grove residents continue to enjoy an exceptionally high quality of life.

 - Residents appreciate Maple Grove's community characteristics and improvements have been noted.

 - Maple Grove continues to rank highly with regard to safety.

 - Services and amenities provided by Maple Grove show a marked increase in ratings.

 - Residents are increasingly happy with their local government's performance and overall city planning.